 FOCUS OF PRACTICE

-Ariadna is a frequent speaker at international and Russian forums, conferences, and discussions, presenting contemporary photographic art to a broad audience.
+I am also a speaker at international and national forums, conferences, and panel discussions, where I present and advocate for contemporary photographic art to diverse audiences.

-In 2025, Ariadna founded the online gallery PHOSPHORUS — a project that brings together contemporary Russian art and rare antique works.
+In 2025, Ariadna founded PHOSPHORUS, an online gallery that brings together contemporary Russian art and rare antique works.

-PHOSPHORUS represents artists working in the fields of conceptual art, expressionism, and “Russian gothic.”
-The uniqueness of the project lies in its combination of cutting-edge art objects with rare antique engravings, as well as in uniting different media — photography, graphics, painting, and sculpture — into a single decadent symphony.
-PHOSPHORUS creates a space for art that illuminates the path in darkness and stands as an antagonist to conventional interior formats.
+PHOSPHORUS represents artists working within the fields of conceptual art, expressionism, and what may be described as “Russian Gothic.”
+The gallery’s distinctive approach lies in its combination of contemporary artworks with rare antique engravings, as well as its integration of diverse media—including photography, graphic art, painting, and sculpture—into a unified, decadent visual language.
+PHOSPHORUS creates a platform for art that illuminates paths through darkness and stands in opposition to conventional interior-oriented exhibition formats.

-Artists include: Victoria Iva, Ivan Turukhano, Dmitry Pryakhin, Sergey Shcherbakov, Timur Etot, Ariadna Krylova, among others.
+Represented artists include Victoria Iva, Ivan Turukhano, Dmitry Pryakhin, Sergey Shcherbakov, Timur Etot, Ariadna Krylova, and others

 Contact for collaboration: